Welcome to View Auckland

 And remember, if it’s a Friday or Saturday night, you’ll probably want to book.

-Restaurants near Taiko Japanese Restaurant & Bar (5)
+Taiko Japanese Restaurant & Bar has been reviewed by 3 users